The Georgian Period

 White diamonds were the choice for nighttime, usually appearing in a handcrafted rose cut or old mine cut with facets well suited for reflecting candlelight.
 Gemstones set in jewelry pieces were often foil-backed to enhance their shine and brilliance in low lighting.

 Highlighting the social shift that allowed individuals outside of the aristocracy to own and enjoy jewelry was the emergence of “paste jewelry” in the late 18th century.
 Paste jewelry is hand-cut, colored and polished glass meant to emulate faceted gemstones.
-Although labor-intensive in its own right, paste jewelry was a more affordable alternative to natural gemstones that helped make fashionable jewelry creations accessible to the middle class.
+Although labor-intensive in its own right, paste jewelry was a more affordable alternative to natural gemstones that helped make fashionable jewelry creations and Regency jewels accessible to the middle class.

 Styles and Motifs